 An outdoor wedding can be fairytale-like and beautiful, but let’s face it—Mother Nature can be unpredictable.
 By planning a celebration that takes place in two venues, you’ll be prepared for whatever the weather throws your way.
-In case the summer sun becomes unbearable, or the winter wind gets too cool for comfort, you can simply step inside.
+In case the summer sun becomes unbearable, or the chrome hearts winter wind gets too cool for comfort, you can simply step inside.
 Don’t let the weather ruin your day!

 It gives your guests more freedom